 that depended on how much persecution they suffered.
 The early church was

-performed the will of God.
+largely underground and it was the only time the Church as a whole did the will of God.
 They would assemble together and enjoy one

 were persecuted was the degree that they worshipped God in people’s homes,